ircam-ismm/como-vox/README.md

  - [ ] intensity drops
    - [?] device compresses audio output when clipping?
  - [x] NaN in position
- - [ ] no tempo adaptation on start
+ - [x] no tempo adaptation on start

 - [ ] calibrate latency
-  - [ ] tap tempo on metronome
+  - [x] tap tempo on metronome
+  - [x] adapt look-ahead with latency and maximum tempo
   - [ ] clip with audio context values
 - [x] beatTriggerFromGesturePeakAdapt: adapt inhibition to tempo and time-signature ++++++
-- [ ] data: bypass graph
+- [x] data: bypass graph
   - [x] injection
-  - [ ] no mode shared states via setGraphOptions
+  - [x] no more shared states via setGraphOptions
-  - [ ] graph simplification and optimisation
+  - [x] graph simplification and optimisation
-- [ ] transport
+- [x] transport
-  - [?] apply beat phase and tempo on beat change
+  - [x] apply beat phase and tempo on beat change
 - [ ] score
   - [x] BUG: first note is very short
   - [x] apply tempo and time-signature on load, even when playback is paused